peilin-chen/peilin-chen.github.io/_pages/about.md

     <div class="news-date">Jun 2024</div>
     <div class="news-text">
       My dissertation,
-      <strong>Design, logic synthesis and physical implementation of pipeline processor based on RISC-V architecture</strong>,
-      has been selected as the excellent graduation project 🎉!
+      Design, logic synthesis and physical implementation of pipeline processor based on RISC-V architecture, has been selected as the excellent graduation project 🎉!
     </div>
   </div>